DrRoad/WearableComputing-dsc/README.md

 </li>
 </ul>

-The equivalent files are available for the "test" data.
+The equivalent files are available for the "test" data set.

 It is worth noting that the task instructions makes reference to these 12 files as one "data set".
 Thus, to build one data set, it is necessary to combine the two sets of files, "train" and "test".
 This operation can be performed using the rbind(f1,f2) function, which concatenates the contents of f2 after the contents of f1 and then writing the resulting data frame, on each of the 12 files.
+However, the last 9 files (inertial signals) are not required for the final tidy dataset.

 <pre><code>